San Andres, Quezon: History

 President Carlos P. Garcia issued Executive Order (EO) No. 353 on August 20, 1959, wherein six barrios of San Narciso were organized into the municipal district of San Andres.
 His successor, Diosdado Macapagal, issued EO No. 357 on October 5, 1965, declaring and considering the said political unit a municipality "beginning July 1, 1963".

+In March 1973, San Andres was close to the epicenter of a magnitude 7.4 earthquake.
+The town suffered unknown fatalities and damage to almost 1,000 homes.